kostantinoss/STM32F401-Interactive-Shell/README.md

 # STM32F401 Interactive Shell

 A comprehensive interactive shell for STM32F401 microcontrollers, providing debugging, monitoring, and control capabilities through a UART interface.
+Built with FreeRTOS for efficient real-time task management, the shell uses dedicated tasks for UART receive handling and command processing, ensuring responsive and non-blocking user interaction.

-It is still under development and some functions are yet to be implemented.
+**Note:** The project is still under development and some functions are yet to be implemented.

 ## Features